softwaremill/react-use-promise-matcher/README.md

 ## About

 This library provides two hooks that aim to facilitate working with asynchronous data in React.
-Implementing components that depend on some data fetched from an API can generate a significant amount of boilerplate code as it is a common that we need to handle the following situations:
+Implementing components that depend on some data fetched from an API can generate a significant amount of boilerplate code as it is a common practice to handle the following situations:

 1. The data hasn't been loaded yet, so we want to display some kind of loading feedback to the user.
 2. Request failed with an error and we should handle this situation somehow.